by Cynthia M. Johnson, MA

-Conjunctivitis is swelling and irritation in the eye.
-It affects the tissue that covers the eye and lines the inner surface of the eyelid.
-This tissue is called conjunctiva.
+Conjunctivitis is inflammation of the tissue that covers the eye and lines the inside of the eyelid.
+It is called the conjunctiva.

-Treatment will depend on the cause of the conjunctivitis:
+Treatment will depend on the cause.

 American Optometric Association

 Allergic conjunctivitis.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/allergic-conjunctivitis.
 Updated November 16, 2018.
 Accessed November 21, 2019.

 Azari AA, Barney NP.
 Conjunctivitis: a systematic review of diagnosis and treatment.
 JAMA.
 2013 Oct 23;310(16):1721-1729.

 Infectious conjunctivitis.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/infectious-conjunctivitis.
 Updated February 7, 2019.
 Accessed November 21, 2019.